PdxCodeGuild/class_raccoon/0 Intro/Git.md

 ### 4.3 Reset

 - `git reset <file>` unstages a file
-- `git reset --soft <commit> ` goes back one commit,
+- `git reset --soft <commit> ` goes back to a previous commit, does not modify file contents
-- `git reset --hard <commit>` goes back 1 commit and also undoes all the changes to file
+- `git reset --hard <commit>` goes back to a previous commit, DOES modify file contents
 - with both of these you'll need to follow up with `git push origin master --force`